Svenskeren

 During the 2014 League of Legends World Championship group stage in Taiwan, Svenskeren registered an account by the name TaipeiChingChong on the Garena servers and was subsequently fined and suspended by Riot Games for racism.
 The incident was also criticized by the Taiwanese version of the newspaper Apple Daily.
 SK Gaming ultimately finished 9–11th.

 TSM was involved in a dispute with H2k-Gaming over Svenskeren's contract as both sides claimed they had signed him first.
 Eventually he signed with TSM, replacing Lucas "Santorin" Larsen as their jungler.
 At his first tournament with the team, they finished 3rd-4th at Intel Extreme Masters Season X - San Jose.

 Personal life

-Dennis was born on January 2, 1996, and grew up in Denmark.
+Johnsen was born on January 2, 1996, and grew up in Denmark.

-Dennis has gone through quite the fitness transformation throughout his journey as a professional League of Legends player, which has brought attention to the stereotype of balancing health and fitness with gaming in each respective community.

-As of 2019, Svenskeren's estimated net worth over the course of being a professional League of Legends player is approximately $19,235.

 Career

 Season 1 (2011)

-Svenskeren started his competitive League of Legends career with LoLLeague, (Known as today's SK Gaming) before he joined 3DMAX.
+Svenskeren started his competitive League of Legends career with LoLLeague (known today as SK Gaming), before he joined 3DMAX.
 After a few gaming scrims, he eventually left and joined Leethuanyan's roster, which was also picked up by Team Mistral soon after.
 They managed to place 3rd at the Kings of Europe tournament, however, just before the third-place match, Svenskeren was replaced by Kottenx, leaving him team-less at the end of the season.